 When our friends or loved ones experience death and start down the path of grieving, actions matter more than words.
 Grief can be a paralyzing experience, especially in the initial stages, and grieving people may neglect basic everyday needs.
 Our friends and loved ones need our practical, actionable help until they are emotionally and mentally to take care of themselves.

-One way to help people who are grieving is to cook them meals.
-It’s not uncommon, in some parts of the country, for friends and neighbors to bring food over immediately after they find out that someone has died.
-This can help provide food for out-of-town family members who are coming in, but it won’t sustain the family more than a few days.
+In some parts of the country, it’s not uncommon for friends and neighbors to bring food over immediately after discovering someone has died.
+This can help provide food for out-of-town family members, but it won’t sustain the family for more than a few days.

-A practical way to meet the family’s needs for a longer period of time is to set up a meal service for a few weeks.
-Enlist the help of friends, coworkers, and church members to rotate the duties providing meals for the family.
+A practical way to meet the family’s needs for extended periods is to set up a meal service for a few weeks.
+Enlist the help of friends, coworkers, and church members to rotate the duties of providing meals for the family.
 Set up a large cardboard box and a large cooler on the front porch of the family being fed so people can drop off and not disturb the family.

-While evening meals are usually what is prepared, remember to include breakfast and lunch foods, like cereal or granola bars and yogurt and vegetable trays, sandwich bread, deli meats, cheeses, peanut butter, jelly, and chips.
-Be sure to drop off some drinks as well, including ground coffee (include a inexpensive ground coffee filter attachment for Keurig-like coffeemakers), milk, water, and juice,
+While evening meals are usually prepared, remember to include breakfast and lunch foods like cereal or granola bars, yogurt and vegetable trays, sandwich bread, deli meats, cheeses, peanut butter, jelly, and chips.
+Be sure to drop off some drinks as well, including ground coffee (include an inexpensive ground coffee filter attachment for Keurig-like coffeemakers), milk, water, and juice,

-Another way to help grieving people is to offer to look after their children.
 If the grieving parents usually take their children to school, offer to take them and pick them up for a few weeks.
 If there are young children, take them out to a playground.
-If there are older children, take them to a movie, to an arcade, or to a skating rink or bowling alley.
-This will give the grieving parents a much-needed break and it will also ease some of the added stress that the children may be experiencing because of the death of a loved one.
+If there are older children, take them to a movie, arcade, skating rink, or bowling alley.
+This will give the grieving parents a much-needed break and ease some of the added stress that the children may be experiencing because of the death of a loved one.

-Cleaning the house and mowing the lawn is another very practical way to help a grieving family.
+Cleaning the house and mowing the lawn is another practical way to help a grieving family.
 Many times, during the few days after the death of a loved one, many people will be in and out of the house, and cleaning up after they all leave may seem like an impossible task.
 Go in and help out.
 And check back in the first few weeks to see if help is still needed.
-Neighbors can divvy up the task of mowing the lawn for a few weeks as well.
+Neighbors can also divvy up mowing the lawn for a few weeks.

-For additional information about grief resources and cremation services in Ferndale, WA, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Greenacres Memorial Park is here to help.
+For additional information about grief resources and cremation services, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Greenacres Memorial Park is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can visit our funeral home at 5700 Northwest Dr., Ferndale, WA 98248, or you can call us today at (360) 384-3401.